 - Operating Expenses—The different buckets of expenses that keep your company operational, including general administrative, research and development, and sales and marketing.

 - Other Income or expenses—Items not related to your core business, e.g., interest income, interest expense, gain/loss from asset sales, etc.

 For more details on what is included in each category, take a look at our previous post: Creating Your Chart of Accounts.

 4. What’s the deal with all the numbers?

 Flesh out your COA as fully as you can, leaving room for future account categories.
 One key thing to remember is that it is not static.
-It can and should change as you develop new revenue streams and as the types of expense you have change.
+It can and should change based on if you develop new revenue streams as well as the types of expense you have change.

 5. How can a COA help drive my business decisions?